 The Maryland Daily Record reports that Anne Arundel County District Court Judge Robert C. Wilcox apologized on Friday for saying earlier this month that he did not trust the victim in an assault case because she had sex with the defendant 10 days after the accident.

 There must be a part of this story that is missing.
 Isn’t it relevant if you sleep you’re your attacker 10 days after you claim they assaulted you?
 I’m not saying it would necessarily mandate a defense verdict in every case.
 It depends on all the facts.
 We know that some victims of domestic violence return to their abusers many times before leaving them for good.
-In this case what if Judge Wilcox made the right call and this behavior was a deciding factor in his ruling?
+Here, what if Judge Wilcox made the right call, and this behavior was a deciding factor in his ruling?

-* * * * * *
+* * * * * * * * * *